docker run

 command.
 In this section, you'll be learning about container manipulation in a lot more detail.
-Container manipulation is one of the most common task you'll be performing every single day so having a proper understanding of the various commands is crucial.docker run
+Container manipulation is one of the most common task you'll be performing every single day so having a proper understanding of the various commands is crucial.

 to create and start a container using the hello-world

 image.
-The generic syntax for this command is as follows:docker
+The generic syntax for this command is as follows:

 daemon.
 Prior to version 1.13

 , Docker had only the previously mentioned command syntax.
-Later on, the command-line was restructured to have the following syntax:object-type
+Later on, the command-line was restructured to have the following syntax:

 object.command